Arriving at ASU

 04

-File Form I-539, Application to Extend/Change Nonimmigrant Status along with all supporting documents.
+File Form I-539, Application to Extend/Change Nonimmigrant Status, along with all supporting documents.

 05

-In order to be eligible for a Change of Status you must qualify for Form I‐20 and be maintaining your current status.
+You must qualify for Form I‐20 and be maintaining your current status.

 06